Your Social Security benefits statement has some really important information in it. But where do you find it?

 However, there is still a process to follow if you receive one of these letters.
 Unless otherwise stated, you have three options.

-If you are planning for retirement, and have prior marriages, it’s critically important to fully understand the Social Security benefits for a divorced spouse.
+If you are planning for retirement, and have prior marriages, it’s critically important to fully understand the rules around Social Security divorced spouse benefits.

 Divorce is difficult.
 Though I’ve never personally been through it, I’ve watched as dozens of my clients and friends have gone through the process.